Real-time Cancer Profiling

 AI Biomarkers for Lung Cancer*

-The Growing Need for Rapid Genomic Profiling
+The Growing Need for Rapid Biomarker Profiling

 > 73%

-of lung of of lung cancer patients are dying from this disease1
+of lung cancer patients

 > 64%

-of lung cancer patients fail to receive the appropriate treatment2
+of lung cancer patients fail to

 Biomarkers recommended by the NCCN today